induarun9086/NoSQLDatabase/README.md

 # NoSQL DataBase Implementation:

+ Download the zip and build the projects with IDE (eclipse or NetBeans) to generate .exe file

  1.Go to comand prompt and run the lauchserver.bat which will start the server

  2.Run launchclient.bat which will start the client